-- 1.1 The Local Government and Housing Act 1989 ("the 1989 Act") imposes political proportionality requirements in respect of the appointment of committees (other than the Executive).
+(a) Council makes the committee appointments set out in the Appendix to this report and notes the appointed Group Leader/Deputy Leadership positions.
+Reasons In accordance with the requirements of the Constitution, and to enable council business to be conducted through committees (Sections 101 & 102 of the Local Government Act 1972; Section 6 of the Licensing Act 2003) and to comply with the requirements in respect of Scrutiny (Part 1A of the Local Government Act 2000).
+1. Background Committee Appointments - 1.1 The Local Government and Housing Act 1989 ("the 1989 Act") imposes political proportionality requirements in respect of the appointment of committees (other than the Executive).
 Specific provision is made in Section 15 of the Act as to how proportionality requirements should be prioritised as between the number of seats available on each committee and the number of available committee seats overall. - 1.2 To meet these requirements, minor adjustments often need to be made where, for instance, a strict calculation results in an entitlement to less than one whole seat on any given committee. - 1.3 It now falls to Council to appoint members from the relevant political groups to the seats allocated to those groups.
 Council will then need to elect a chair and vice-chair for each committee.
-Nominations made by the groups will be set out in an appendix to be tabled at the meeting.

-- 1.4 Government advice on Scrutiny Committees suggests that local authorities might consider it appropriate to have all or some of these committees chaired by members outside the majority group. - 1.5 The constitution states that there shall be 2 non-voting co-opted members on the Health, Wellbeing and Environment Scrutiny Committee as set out below:
+Nominations made by the groups will be set out in an appendix to be tabled at the meeting. - 1.4 Government advice on Scrutiny Committees suggests that local authorities might consider it appropriate to have all or some of these committees chaired by members outside the majority group.

-"In addition, there shall also be 2 non-voting co-opted members, representing the young people of the Borough drawn from the Student's Union at Keele University and the Student Representative Body at Newcastle College.
+1.5 The constitution states that there shall be 2 non-voting co-opted members on the Health, Wellbeing and Environment Scrutiny Committee as set out below: "In addition, there shall also be 2 non-voting co-opted members, representing the young people of the Borough drawn from the Student's Union at Keele University and the Student Representative Body at Newcastle College.
 Both establishments are to be invited to nominate a co-opted member at each Annual Council."
 It is recommended that the Head of Legal and Governance/Monitoring Officer be granted delegated authority to make these arrangements.

-Group Leadership/Deputy Leadership

-1.6 For completeness, Political Group Leader and Deputy Leaderships are also reported to Annual Council.
-These will also be set out the appendix to this report tabled at the meeting.
+Group Leadership/Deputy Leadership 1.6 For completeness, Political Group Leader and Deputy Leaderships are also reported to Annual Council.
+These will also be set out in Appendix 1 to this report tabled at the meeting.
+Armed Forces Champion 1.7 Following the death in office of the previous Armed Forces Champion, the report includes nominations for this position until the next election.
+2. Issues 2.1 Set out above.

-2. Issues

-2.1 Set out above.

 3. Proposal

 3.1 That Council makes the committee appointments set out in the Appendix to this report and notes the appointed Group Leader/Deputy Leadership positions.

 4. Reasons for Proposed Solution

 4.1 To comply with the legislative requirements and Council's Constitution.

 5. Options Considered

+5.1 Not applicable.

 6. Legal and Statutory Implications

 6.1 Dealt with in the body of the report

 7. Equality Impact Assessment

+7.1 Not applicable.

 8. Financial and Resource Implications

 8.1 There are no significant direct financial or resource implications arising from the proposals.
 There is no change to the number of chairmanships or vice-chairmanships so no impact on members' allowances.

 9. Major Risks